gurditsingh/hydeout/_posts/test.md

 ![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep1_delta_lake.jpg?raw=true)

- - When people started they just had like csvs they just took some straight data copper separated through it into a lay
+ - At eWhen people started storing files they just had csvs they just took some straight data copper separated through it into a lay

 ## What is Delta Lake?
 In the past there are different storage solutions build to solve the common problem of data quality.
 Many architecture/tools are build to solve the problem.
 These tools provides many benefits like decoupling the business logic from storage and compute.
 It means user can scale the compute and storage power up and down but in between this data reliability lost.
 To provide the data reliability and quality  Delta Lake come into the picture.